pnp/cli-microsoft365/docs/docs/cmd/app/app-open.md

 # app open

-Returns deep link of the current AD app to open the Azure portal on the Azure AD app registration management page.
+Returns deep link of the current AD app to open the Azure portal on the Azure AD app registration management page

 ## Usage